Refresh Blog Posts The Right Way – 3 Technical Case Studies

-Results of My Content Refresh
+Results of the Refresh Blog Campaign

 As of this writing, I’ve only updated a handful of my blog’s old posts, but I can already tell that the refreshes are having an effect.
 Here’s an example of the traffic to the Engineering Manager post I mentioned above:

 The orange line is the traffic to the post between October, 12 and October 31st while the blue line shows what happened to traffic after I refreshed the post on November 1st.
 There were a couple of spikes when I shared it out on social media, but the baseline search traffic also rose.